SakshamTalwar12/SakshamTalwar12/README.md

 #  About Me:
-I’m a second year student at MSIT Delhi with knowledge of both front-end and back-end development.
+I’m a second year student at MSIT Delhi pursuing computer and science and engineering, with knowledge of both front-end and back-end development.
 I have experience building dynamic web applications and am currently exploring databases to enhance my full-stack development skills.
 Always looking for new challenges and opportunities to collaborate on interesting projects! 🚀

 ## 🌐 Socials: